 5. Needed for a Healthy Pregnancy

-Iron deficiency during pregnancy increases the risk for a premature birth and also for the newborn being underweight.
+Iron deficiency during pregnancy increases the risk for a premature birth and also for a low birth weight.
 Sadly, premature born babies are known to have more health-related problems during their first years of life and may experience delayed growth and cognitive development.

 6. Supports Immune System

 Iron is needed to properly digest and absorb other nutrients from food, due to its role in metabolic enzyme processes.
 In addition, iron helps to bring enough oxygen to damaged areas of the body, including damaged tissues, organs and cells that are prone to infection or disease development.

 7. Helps Maintain Positive Mood